slakbal/laravel-gdpr-nullify/README.md

 ## Setup

-Add the following trait to you Eloquent model
+Add the following trait to your Eloquent model

 ```php
 use Subdesign\LaravelGdprNullify\GdprNullifyTrait;